 Which sports do the children learn?

-From entry to the school in Nursery, children benefit from specialist teaching in Physical Education.
+From nursery, children benefit from specialist teaching in PE.
 Our curriculum encompasses netball, gymnastics, swimming, athletics, team-games, cross country, tennis and dance.
 Fixtures against other schools take place during games afternoons and are published in advance in the termly calendar.

 How do you stimulate children who are able and talented?